jmetzger/training-kubernetes-security-en/security/by.layer/pods-container/capabilities/00-overview.md

 ## What are these ?

-  * Capabilities allow us execute stuff, that normally only the root user can do.
+  * Capabilities allow us to execute stuff, that normally only the root user can do.

 ## Best practice for security and container/pods